indieSoftware/Navigator/README.md

     }
 }
 ```
+Note that destination values must be Hashable.

-Note how associated values can be used to pass parameters to views as needed.
+Also note how associated values can be used to pass parameters to views as needed.

 To build views that have external dependencies or that require access to environmental values, see ``Advanced Destinations`` below.